 relation.attribute OPR constant.
 If

 relation.attribute happens to match the key of the B-tree index and

-ORDER BY clause (if any), or a sort ordering that might be useful for merge joining (see
+ORDER BY clause (if any), or a sort ordering that might be useful for merge joining (see below).

 If the query requires joining two or more relations, plans for joining relations are considered after all feasible plans have been found for scanning single relations.
 The three available join strategies are: